-- Over 300 pounds.
+He weighs over 300 pounds.
 Smokey has black bear relatives who weigh as much as 800 pounds, and some of his grizzly bear cousins weigh almost a ton (that’s 2,000 pounds)!

 Weight at birth

-- About 1½ pounds.
+Smokey weighed about 1½ pounds.
 In other words, he weighed about as much as a big loaf of bread.

-- His personalized ranger hat, blue jeans and belt.
+Smokey's favorite clothes are his personalized ranger hat, blue jeans and belt.
 Smokey often stands upright, shovel in hand.

-- “Only you can prevent wildfires.”
+Smokey's favorite saying is “Only you can prevent wildfires.”

-- Forest takeout: ants and other insects, salmon or trout, bark, plants, roots, and berries.
+Smokey's favorite foods are forest takeout: ants and other insects, salmon or trout, bark, plants, roots, and berries.
 And honey, too, of course!

 Favorite Winter Activity

 Wildfire prevention keeps Smokey busy year-round.
 But his relatives go into a heavy sleep in the winter, called hibernation.
 They will awake if the weather is warm or if they are disturbed.
 Bears eat a year's worth of food in six to eight months so they have a layer of fat which keeps them fed during this winter sleep.

 What Smokey Needs

-- Your help!
+Smokey needs your help!
 Smokey and his forest friends need healthy forests and wildlands in which to live.
 Help stop their homes from being destroyed by wildfires.

 Smokey Bear was born on August 9, 1944, when the USDA Forest Service and the Ad Council agreed that a fictional bear named Smokey would be their symbol for forest fire prevention.